Abstract

 Pyoverdine treatment increases the survival of infected hosts

 We found that the two pyoverdines 3A06 and 3G07 were effective treatments against A. baumannii and K. pneumoniae and significantly decreased the risk of death compared to untreated infections (Figure 5, Table S2).
-Specifically, A. baumannii treated with 3A06 at a concentration of 0.05 and 3G07 at a concentration of 0.01 reduced the risk of death (hazard) by 57.9% (z = −1.973, P = 0.0485) and 59.4% (z = −2.057, p = 0.0397), respectively.
-For s3b09, the same tendency was observed (z = −1.496, p = 0.135) albeit not significant.
-For K. pneumoniae, the pyoverdine treatments 3A06 and 3G07 (concentration of 0.01) reduced the risk of death by 51.5% (z = −2.027, p = 0.0426) and 57.6% (z = −2.341, p = 0.0192), respectively.
-Lower doses of pyoverdine seemed to be more effective than the highest concentration, reinforcing our observation that pyoverdine can exhibit some toxicity at higher concentrations (Figure 4C).
-Infections with P. aeruginosa led to near 100% larval mortality regardless of pyoverdine treatment and dosage so that no significant treatment effect arose.
-Altogether, our infection experiments show that pyoverdines are effective against the moderately virulent pathogens A. baumannii and K. pneumoniae, while they are ineffective against the fast-killing highly virulent P. aeruginosa.
+Specifically, A. baumannii treated with 3A06 at a concentration of 0.05 and 3G07 at a concentration of 0.01 reduced the risk of death (hazard) by 57.9% (z = -1.973, P = 0.0485) and 59.4% (z = -2.057, p = 0.0397), respectively.
+For s3b09, the same tendency was observed (z = -1.496, p = 0.135) albeit not significant.
+For K. pneumoniae, the pyoverdine treatments 3A06 and 3G07 (concentration of 0.01) reduced the risk of death by 51.5% (z = -2.027, p = 0.0426) and 57.6% (z = -2.341, p = 0.0192), respectively.
+These results suggest that low and intermediate doses of pyoverdine are more effective than the highest concentration.
+This notion was further supported when analysing the time-to-death of larvae (Figure S6).
+We found hump-shaped relationships between pyoverdine concentrations and time-to-death in four out of six cases with two of them being significant (quadratic regression models for K. pneumoniae treated with pyoverdine 3G07: linear term: F1,71 = 0.88, p = 0.3506, quadratic term: F1,71 = 6.11, p = 0.0159 and s3b09: linear term: F1,73 = 0.31, p = 0.5806, quadratic term: F1,73 = 6.16, p = 0.0153).
+In contrast, infections with P. aeruginosa led to near 100% larval mortality regardless of pyoverdine treatment and dosage so that no significant treatment effect arose (Figure 5) and no effect on the time-to-death of larvae could be observed (Figure S6).

 Pathogens show low levels of resistance evolution against pyoverdine treatment

 However, population screens can hide the presence of resistant clones within populations.
 We thus picked eight random clones from two populations for each of the pyoverdine single treatments and one combo treatment for each pathogen.
-With a total of 208 clones, we repeated the above growth assay and expressed clonal growth as fold-change relative to the growth of populations evolved in medium alone (Figure 6B).
+With a total of 208 clones, we repeated the above growth assay and expressed clonal growth as fold-change relative to the growth of populations evolved in the growth medium alone (Figure 6B and S10).
 For A. baumannii and K. pneumoniae, the average growth fold-change across clones was 1.02 ± 0.004 and 0.84 ± 0.02, respectively, and there was no sign of resistant clones being present in populations.
-This was different for P. aeruginosa and S. aureus, for which we observed high variation in growth fold-changes across clones, with many clones growing moderately better than the medium controls.
+This was different for P. aeruginosa and S. aureus, for which we observed high variation in growth fold-changes across clones, with many clones growing moderately better than the growth medium controls.
 The growth increase across clones was 1.11 ± 0.02 and 1.10 ± 0.02, and significant in three and two population of P. aeruginosa and S. aureus, respectively.
 Thus, the clonal screen indicates some level of adaptation to pyoverdine treatment for these two pathogens.

 Discussion